 Poets.org: What are you working on now in your writing, teaching, or publishing life?

 AB: I’m finishing up my second book, A Symmetry, which deals largely with the material and linguistic architectures that underlie quotidian experience.
-The poems look at the near-equivalencies and repetitions that pass for an ordered reality, and at the reality of a violent order that’s always present if not always visible.
+It will be out in 2021.